pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-70/index.md

 # for additional details, and please remove these comments before submitting for review.
 ---

-The team has been busy releasing new features and improvements in the last 3 weeks.
+The team has been busy releasing new features and improvements in the last month.
 Read on to learn about what's new in this release!

 - Cloud Providers and Packages
   - [Pulumi AWS Provider v5.0.0](#pulumi-aws-provider-v5.0.0)